denichodev/ruth-website/src/pages/works/2020-06-10-detik-com-article.md

 templateKey: works-post
 title: DETIK.COM ARTICLE
 date: 2020-06-10T10:10:49.192Z
-description: 'An article that I wrote for Detik.com''s assignment test. '
+description: 'An article that I wrote for Detik.com''s assessment test. '
 featuredpost: true
 featuredimage: /img/logo.jpg
 tags:
   - news articles
 ---
 Writing news article is one of the things that I NEVER did.
 I was a job seeker and luckily got the opportunity to do an interview and several applicant assessments for Detik.com.
 With only 2 hours of deadline, I have to write an inspiring news articles abut the life of _ojol_ or taxibike driver.
 It was late at night, after another 30mins of walking, I happened to hang out with super kind and inspiring drivers at Blok M, Jakarta.
-With some warm _gorengan_ and a cup of hot coffee, here goes one of the story I heard that night...
+With some warm _gorengan_ and a cup of hot coffee, here goes one of the story that I heard that night...

 # Asep, Seorang Driver Ojol Sekaligus Penjual Gorengan Jadi Tulang Punggung Keluarga